bhatpmk/weblogic-car-booking/weblogic-car-booking/README.md

 $JAVA_HOME/bin/java -cp $WL_HOME/server/lib/weblogic.jar weblogic.Deployer -adminurl t3://<admin host>:<admin port>  -username <user>  -password <password> -deploy -name weblogic-car-booking -targets AdminServer <path>/weblogic-car-booking.war
 ```

-The script build.sh includes functions build, deploy and undeploy the demo application.
+The script weblogic-demo includes functions build, deploy and undeploy the demo application.
 Please take a look at the environment variables
-required by the script and the functions to know more.
+required by the script.

 ## Access chat service

-The chat service can be accessed in a browser by accessing the URL http://<host>:<port>/weblogic-car-booking/
+The chat service can be accessed in a browser by accessing the URL http://host:port/weblogic-car-booking/.
+The index.jsp assumes that the application is deployed
+to WebLogic server running on port 7001 and is accessible using localhost.

 It can also be accessed using curl -
 ```